A FREE two-day faculty development course commissioned by Health Education England

 - Be advocates for multi-professional team training using simulation and be able to refer to its evidence base for patient safety

-- Apply educational theory to inform and shape pedagogic decisions using SBL
+- Apply educational theory to enhance teaching and learning using simulation

-- Access research in healthcare and other industries to examine QI in learning and system integration
+- Learn from current research in healthcare and other industries to improve quality and efficacy in learning and system integration

 Professional development as a Simulation Trainer